 Truckers must have a commercial driver’s license (CDL) and pass a medical exam before they can take to the road behind the wheel of a big rig.
 When driving, truckers must abide by state and federal regulations designed to keep them and others on the road safe.

 Truck drivers who do not have these qualifications, and who do not follow applicable regulations, pose a danger to themselves and others.
-An unqualified truck driver is more likely than someone with training to get into an truck accident accident and, worse, to cause severe injuries and fatalities.
+An unqualified truck driver is more likely than someone with training to get into a truck accident and, worse, to cause severe injuries and fatalities.

 In this blog, we examine the problem of unqualified truckers and what you can do to stay safe around them.